-Resident (7 seats): Stakeholder who is 18 years of age or older whose primary residence is within the SVANC boundaries.
+Resident (total board: 7 seats): Stakeholder who is 18 years of age or older whose primary residence is within the SVANC boundaries.

-Business/Property Owner (7 seats): Stakeholder who is 18 years of age or older who owns property (other than their primary residence) within the SVANC boundaries, owns or operates a business whose regular base of operation is within the SVANC boundaries, or works within the SVANC boundaries.
+Business/Property Owner (total board: 7 seats): Stakeholder who is 18 years of age or older who owns property (other than their primary residence) within the SVANC boundaries, owns or operates a business whose regular base of operation is within the SVANC boundaries, or works within the SVANC boundaries.

 Community Interest Stakeholder (1 seat): A person who is 18 years of age or older who affirms a substantial and ongoing participation within the Neighborhood Council's boundaries and who may be in a community organization such as, but not limited to, educational, non-profit and/religious organizations.
 (Note: this seat and its qualifications are defined by LA City Ordinance 182830)